CelsiusNetwork/celsius-js-sdk/docs/segment-partner.md

 ## Use case

-The Segmented Integration API offers partners a way to transparently give their existing users access to Celsius Network features.
+The Segmented Integration API offers partners a way to transparently give their existing users access to Celsius features.

-Partners can use Celsius’ features on behalf of their existing or new users, regardless of whether or not those users are already a part of the Celsius Network.
+Partners can use Celsius’ features on behalf of their existing or new users, regardless of whether or not those users are already a part of the Celsius.
 Users created through the Segmented Integration API will be completely independent of in-app Celsius users.

 ### Features